chipsalliance/caliptra-rtl/docs/Caliptra_rtl_verification.md

 ## Modular testbench "services"

 Although production designs of Caliptra must adhere to the predefined functionality for generic input and output wires (which are used to implement standardized late-binding features), the standalone testbench heavily relies upon these signals to enable validation firmware and the testbench to easily communicate testing intent to each other.
+In order to achieve this testing functionality, the testbench services implements a set of proprietary encodings and activation triggers around the generic input and output wires.

 ## Firmware operation